Emplifi/engineeringroles/Badges/README.md

 ____

-<sup>1</sup> *That's an awesome achievement though, and should someone do this post pictures on Slack*
+<sup>1</sup> *That's an awesome achievement though, and should someone do this, please post pictures on Slack*